nu-cspac/constitution/readme.md

 The Board must facilitate an election as defined in each of the subsections of 5.1.5.

 ##### 5.1.5.a.
 Election Frequency
-Elections must occur twice per year, in the Fall and Spring quarters. [f]
+Elections must occur twice per year, in the Fall and Spring quarters.

 ##### 5.1.5.b.
 Ballot Nominations
-The Board must, to the best of the Board’s ability, provide all CSPhDs with the following at least two weeks before the start of the [Voting Period](#voting-period):
+The Board must, to the best of the Board’s ability, provide all CSPhDs with the following at least two weeks before the start of the [Voting Period](#515c-voting-period):
 * The mission of CSPAC
 * The term length
 * The eligibility requirements